wlepage/wlepage.github.io/index.md

 	+ during load-unload cycles in uniaxial tension, nearly twice as much plasticity accumulated when the tensile axis was parallel to the rolling direction (RD) of the NiTi sheet versus parallel to the transverse direction (TD)
 	+ concomitant with its increased residual strain accumulation, the RD condition had a 25% lower fatigue threshold and a 200% faster fatigue crack growth rate than the TD condition
 	+ these macroscopic findings correlated with microscopic observations of crack closure: the RD crack tip opened at much lower stress intensities than the TD crack tip
-	+ these results suggest that if all other microstructural factors are the same (e.g. composition, grain size, and precipitates), then tension along the "difficult-to-transform" direction of the material (e.g. \[100], most closely resembled in the TD condition for the sheet in this work)
+	+ these results suggest that if all other microstructural factors are the same (e.g. composition, grain size, and precipitates), then tension along the "difficult-to-transform" direction of the material (e.g. \[100], most closely resembled in the TD condition for the sheet in this work) accumulates less plastic strain and exhibits slower crack growth under stress-controlled cycling

 ![Effects of texture on functional and structural fatigue of NiTi](img/TOC_texturefatigue.png "Effects of texture on functional and structural fatigue of NiTi")

+<br /><br />

 + __LePage W__, Chen Y, Kazyak E, Chen K-H, Sanchez A, Poli A, Arruda E, Thouless MD, and Dasgupta N. Lithium Mechanics: Roles of Strain Rate and Temperature and Implications for Lithium Metal Batteries. _Journal of The Electrochemical Society_, 2019. [https://doi.org/10.1149/2.0221902jes](https://doi.org/10.1149/2.0221902jes).<br /><br />
 Major findings: